benwilcock/backstage-plugin-backchat/README.md

 ### Text Generation Web UI (GUI and Server)

 The Text Gen Web UI has a lot of features - which can make it seem daunting at first.
 But, the "chat" features is very simple to use and it has a great model download / load workflow and works well with Mistral.
-Just don't for get to "Load" your model before starting your chat session.
+Just don't forget to "Load" your model before starting your chat session.

 <figure><img src="./img/textgenwebui.png" alt="The Backchat plugin after integration with TextGenWebUI" width="640px" height="360px"><figcaption>Exposing <a href="https://github.com/oobabooga/text-generation-webui">Text Gen Web UI</a> in the Backstage GUI.</figcaption></figure>